coil-language/coil-lang/README.md

 ### Conclusion

-Protej is very much "a JavaScript", just with a shiny new syntax.
+Protej is very much "a JavaScript", just with shiny new syntax.

 This new syntax is here to establish idioms for how we can leverage JavaScript's OO system at scale.